softcoder/riprunner/README.md

 create the database first, or goto install page: install.php

-- Make sure your ripr runner folder has grant execution access to scripts:
+- Make sure your rip runner folder has grant execution access to scripts:

 sudo chmod 777 -R ~/www/svvfd/public_html/

+- If you get the error:

+HTTP Error 404.3 - Not Found
+The page you are requesting cannot be served because of the extension configuration.
+If the page is a script, add a handler.
+If the file should be downloaded, add a MIME map.

+- Make sure you have installed php (7.1 x64) for iis using web platform installer

+- If you get the error:

+Call to undefined function finfo_open()

+- You need to add the following line your php.ini then to activate it: (C:\Program Files\IIS Express\PHP\v7.1\php.ini)

+extension=php_fileinfo.dll

 Contributions:
 --------------